DamonHu/DDPingTools/README.md

 <span id = "english"></span>

 Although the `AFNetworking` and `alamofire` provide the function of detecting the mobile network, they only know the user's network connection mode, but do not know the user's real user experience.
-Although the user is connected to WiFi, the network speed is not as fast as 3G network.
+Maybe the user is connected to WiFi, but the network speed is not as fast as 3G network.

 So it encapsulates this function.
 You can ping the requested domain name through this project to get the return time and judge whether the user network is in the normal range.